FranzKafkaYu/CPlusPlusExceriseAndExamples/README.md

-# Hello-Github
+# About
-This Repository Is Just Used For Excerise
+This Repository Is Just Used For My Own Excerise,mainly Written by C++/C.
-This file will be used record my own excerise from 2021.04.02 Author：FranzKafka
+Author：FranzKafka

 1.2021.04.02